aivaras23/Trello-Homework/tests.md

 - No error found
 - Registration form is submitting and user is redirecting to the specified page

-## Pressing Registration button with blank fields
+## Clicking Registration button with blank fields

 **Steps**